aryakaul/simdigree/labnotebook.md

 Future things to do:
 1. Add Tau value list functionality (give me a shitton of tau values)
 2. Make hardcoded pedigrees based on medical cases

+#### 2018-07-07
+Fixed bug where a denovo mutation in one child would cause a different genotype length with the married partner.
+I have also rerun the jobs.